kontakt/Octoprint-Filament-Reloaded/README.md

 * Configurable GPIO pin.
 * Debounce noisy sensors.
-* Support norbally open and normally closed sensors.
+* Support normally open and normally closed sensors.
 * Execution of custom GCODE when out of filament detected.
 * Optionally pause print when out of filament.

+An API is available to check the filament sensor status via a GET method to `/plugin/filament/status` which returns a JSON

+- `{status: "-1"}` if the sensor is not setup
+- `{status: "0"}` if the sensor is OFF (filament not present)
+- `{status: "1"}` if the sensor is ON (filament present)

 ## Installation